 As a U.S citizen or U.S. permanent resident (green card holder), you can sponsor your child to live and work in the United States as permanent residents.
 The process starts with a family petition (Form I-130 for child).
 This Petition must be submitted with proof of the family relationship and payment of the government fees.

-Some qualifying children can apply for Adjustment of Status (apply for green card) at the time the I-130 for child is submitted.
+Some qualifying children can apply for Adjustment of Status (apply for a green card) at the time the I-130 for the child is submitted.
 This depends on the age of the child and whether the Petitioner is a United States citizen or a green card holder.

 Petitioner is a U.S. Citizen: